Jess Thorup

-Jess Thorup (born 21 February 1970) is a Danish professional football manager and former player, who most recently managed Danish Superliga club FC Copenhagen.
+Jess Thorup (born 21 February 1970) is a Danish professional football manager and former player.
+He is currently the head coach of Egyptian Premier League club Al Ahly.

 Playing career

-Thorup progressed through the youth academy of Odense Boldklub (OB).
-He made his professional debut for the club in 1989 and won the Danish league title the same year.
+Thorup progressed through the youth academy of Odense (OB).
+He made his professional debut for the club in 1989, and won the Danish league title the same year.
 In both 1991 and 1993, Thorup was also part of the team winning the Danish Cup.
-In 1996, he moved to Germany and joined KFC Uerdingen 05, who competed in the 2.
+In 1996, he moved to Germany and joined Uerdingen 05, who competed in the 2.
 Bundesliga.
-After just three goals in 39 league games, he moved to Austrian football halfway through the 1997–98 season, where he joined FC Tirol Innsbruck.
+After just three goals in 39 league games, he moved to Austrian football halfway through the 1997–98 season, where he joined Tirol Innsbruck.
 He returned to Denmark in the summer of 1998, and played for Esbjerg fB until 2005.
 He then signed with HamKam in Norway, before returning to Esbjerg where he retired in 2006.

 Managerial career

 Esbjerg

 In 2006, Thorup returned to Esbjerg fB as assistant coach to Troels Bech.
 After the dismissal of his boss in November 2008, he took over the team as caretaker manager for three games, but then returned to the role of assistant to new head coach Ove Pedersen.
 After his resignation on 14 March 2011, he was promoted to head coach, but could not prevent relegation from the Danish Superliga.
 After achieving direct promotion the following year, the team placed themselves in middle regions of the league table and won the Danish Cup in 2012–13, beating Randers.
 Thorup was then voted Danish Football Manager of the Year for 2013.